HawkTaka/Planet-Invaders/README.md

 **Still outstanding:**

- -Finish game Look  (no death of player)
+ - Finish game Look  (no death of player)
- -Smooth Movment (current movemnt is teleporting from waypoint to waypoint) -UI enhancements  (Label on screen values)
+ - Smooth Movment (current movemnt is teleporting from waypoint to waypoint)
+ - UI enhancements  (Label on screen values)
- -UI Interface (allow upgrading of seleted towers.)
+ - UI Interface (allow upgrading of seleted towers.)